eldskald/fantasy-world-wiki/README.md

 npm run build
 ```

 You can't run the app without building first.
 It will create a `/build` directory with some files `index.html` is sourcing directly.
-It is building for `tailwindcss` right now, so if you change any `.css` file or the `tailwindcss` classes used, you should rebuild to update and see the changes.
+It is building for `tailwindcss` and the articles, so if you change any `.css` file, the `tailwindcss` classes used in `.html` or `.js` files, or have changed the articles in [assets/articles](assets/articles), you should rebuild to update and see the changes.

 Having built, you now need to setup your `.env` file: